LostAlways/SC_project_23/README .md

 Visual Servoing
     - A code file is created to work out camera velocity vector for each iteration that the camera is moved
     - That vectors tells you the transform from desired to current pose of the checkerboard.
-The vector is implemented into the transform of the robot's end effector to move follow the checkerboard accordingly
+The vector is implemented into the transform of the robot's end effector to move and follow the checkerboard accordingly
     - The visual servoing code is placed in a while loop in order to constantly read the image from the sensors anc control the dobot according to it.
 The code file that uses this methodology to perform visual servoing is "DemoVisServo.m"
     - The file gets the the image from the camera and constantly works out the camera velocity and moves the joints according to the camera velocity